CoderDojoSI/course/tasks/tasks/learn_python.md

 [Python Tutor Visualization tool](http://www.pythontutor.com/visualize.html).

-If you encounter errors, which every inspired programmer should, you can follow this flowchart to see what is wrong:
+If you encounter errors, which every inspired programmer should, you can follow this flowchart to debug your program:
 ![PythonForBiologists "My code isn't working" flowchart](http://i.imgur.com/WRuJV6r.png)

 Only _after you have completed_ at least one of the above tutorials, you can